 The school offers an online Certificate in Social Innovation and Social Entrepreneurship for those who want to create social change.
 This course teaches students to deeply analyze a social or environmental challenge, design a business, non-profit organization or internal program offering real solutions.
 This is a certificate program that can be completed in less than 12 months.

-Senior citizens who are interested in taking this course will be pleased to know that it has a flexible framework, meaning they can customize it to their interest and background.
+Senior citizens who are interested in taking this course will be pleased to know that it has a flexible framework, meaning they can customize it to their interests and background.
 The lectures and course content are posted once a week, requiring asynchronous participation.

 Arizona State University

-Making its home in Tempe, Arizona, the Arizona State University is one of the many schools in the country with extensive choices for online degree programs and many courses and certificates catering for continuing and professional education.
+Making its home in Tempe, Arizona, Arizona State University is one of the many schools in the country with extensive choices for online degree programs and many courses and certificates catering for continuing and professional education.
 It has also put importance for lifelong learning with the Osher Lifelong Learning Institute.